AlexTsV/stepik-selenium-final-project/README.md

-**Final project of the course: "Test automation with Selenium and Python"**
+**Final project of the course: ["Test automation with Selenium and Python"]**
-["Test automation with Selenium and Python"]://stepik.org/course/575/syllabus
+["Test automation with Selenium and Python"]:https://stepik.org/course/575/syllabus